llord1/llord1.github.io/06-PublicationPlan.md

 Ultimately, in addition to publishing survey reports, and computational papers, I also hope to publish my collection of complied Kwéyòl language samples.
 Currently, I am in discussions with several committees of the Saint Lucian government that are considering hosting and publishing the reports, as well as the complied Kwéyòl text data.
 However, I publishers of this data may also include the aforementioned JPCL and the SCL.

 I am indeed collecting multilingual corpora for a low-resource language as part of my ongoing dissertation work.
-These range from national documents such as the Saint Lucian national anthem {% cite anthem_2016 %}, speeches from government officials' published press releases bearing Kwéyòl dialogue {% cite louisy_govt_2004 knowledgewalkinstitute_2021 %}, {% cite louisy_govt_2004 knowledgewalkinstitute_2021 %}, Kwéyòl financial document excerpts from the Saint Lucian National Bank's annual reports {% cite national_bank_of_st. lucia_2020 %}, poems from national poetry competitions, and local folktales published through collaborative efforts of the local government and SIL International,  {% cite sil_folktale_1985 sil_readingbook_1989 %}.
-The collection also includes public data on open forum Kwéyòl mentions on social media; particularly the postings by verified fluent Saint Lucian Kwéyòl writers {% cite kweyol_fb_joseph kweyol_works_joseph kweyol_playlists_joseph%}.
+These range from national documents such as the Saint Lucian national anthem {% cite anthem_2016 %}, speeches from government officials' published press releases bearing Kwéyòl dialogue {% cite louisy_govt_2004 knowledgewalkinstitute_2021 %}, {% cite louisy_govt_2004 knowledgewalkinstitute_2021 %}, Kwéyòl financial document excerpts from the Saint Lucian National Bank's annual reports {% cite national_bank_of_SLU_2020 %}, poems from national poetry competitions, and local folktales published through collaborative efforts of the local government and SIL International  {% cite sil_folktale_1985 sil_readingbook_1989 %}.
+The collection also includes public data on open forum Kwéyòl mentions on social media; particularly the postings by verified fluent Saint Lucian Kwéyòl writers {% cite kweyol_fb_joseph kweyol_works_joseph kweyol_playlists_joseph %}.

 I believe this data would be a unique submission as I would compiling all these far-flung works of differing semantic domains and converting them from their various publication formats into analyzable text files.